 Additional details on the problem statement and deliverables are available in the 2026 Student Design Competition Protocol.

-Student design teams will present their solutions virtually April 9, 2025.
-This year’s project will challenge each team on “Disposal Planning for Sustainable Technologies in Generation and Transportation.”
+Student design teams presented their solutions virtually April 9, 2025.
+Teams were challenged to solve “Disposal Planning for Sustainable Technologies in Generation and Transportation”.

 | University of Florida | First Place |